rahulgopinath/rahulgopinath.github.io/_posts/2021-02-06-earley-parsing.markdown

 However, if the grammar is unambiguous, it can parse in $$O(n^2)$$ time, and all [LR(k)](https://en.wikipedia.org/wiki/LR_parser) grammars in linear time[^leo1991a].

-This an implementation of Earley parsing that handles the epsilon case as given by Aycock et al.[^aycock2002practical].
+This is an implementation of Earley parsing that handles the epsilon case as given by Aycock et al.[^aycock2002practical] as well as Leo's optimizations[^leo1991a].

-For a much more complete implementation including Leo's optimizations[^leo1991a], and full recovery of parsing forests using iterative solutions, see our parsing implementation in the [fuzzingbook](https://www.fuzzingbook.org/html/Parser.html) (See the solved exercises).
+For a much more complete implementation and full recovery of parsing forests using iterative solutions, see our parsing implementation in the [fuzzingbook](https://www.fuzzingbook.org/html/Parser.html) (See the solved exercises).
 A very detailed explanation of Earley parsing is